Only this pageAll pages

 The scrapping might take a long time.
 Use the output warcz files on the next step.

-directory, each for a content type: F-Droid repository data; Desktop installers; Mapeo data (configs and tiles); and Offline Websites.
+There are different directories within the content directory, each for a content type: F-Droid repository data; Desktop installers; Mapeo data (configs and tiles); and Offline Websites.

 Create a new folder for your new content if needed: